azzazzel/katacoda-scenarios/axon-quick-start/05_run_giftcard_demo_monolith.md

 ### Run the application

-▶️ Go to the terminal window and type `cd giftcard-demo`{{execute}} _(or just click on the command here)_ to move to the folder where you checked the application out.
+You can run the application from the jar file _(as you will see in the next step)_ or directly from Maven leveraging the Spring Boot plugin _(as explained below)_.

-▶️ Type `./mvnw spring-boot:run`{{execute}} _(or just click on the command here)_ to run the application as a single monolith.
+▶️ Make sure you are still in `giftcard-demo` folder and the build has completed successfully.
+Type `./mvnw spring-boot:run`{{execute}} _(or just click on the command here)_ to run the application as a single monolith.

-It will take a while the first time you start the application because Maven needs to download all dependencies and build it.

 ### Use the application